-You’ve no doubt heard this expression over the years, but it’s especially noteworthy in this time of transition for many businesses.
+If your business isn't growing, it's dying.
 While some companies folded in the last two years, many others are remaining hopeful, and many are also thriving.

-In 2021, just under 430,000 new business applications have been filed.
-American businesspeople are optimistic about the future.
+In 2021,a record-breaking 5.4 million new business applications were filed.1 In April 2022, another 423,153 were filed.2 American businesspeople are optimistic about the future.
 But growing or expanding a company – even launching a new product or service – can be daunting, especially in times of economic uncertainty.

 While we can’t predict the future, careful planning can help facilitate growth, while mitigating risk.